manofgod747/The-Fundamental-Principles-of-Law/README.md

 The objective is to serve justice between individuals and groups of individuals.

 § 2
-Everyone is entitled to a fair, and equal trial.
+Everyone is entitled to a trial.

 § 3
 Justice is served when all parties agree to fair treatment.